Sunday, 31 July 2022

 I'm also baking 90 minute "man bread" which I first made in 2019.
 The recipe is from Don't Waste the Crumbs: https://dontwastethecrumbs.com/90-minute-man-bread/

-I didn't bake bread for 7 years (I made some in 2010 when I stated celebrating the sabbats and then not again until 2017!), but in recent years I've been inspired to make it more often.
+I didn't bake bread for 7 years (I made some in 2010 when I started celebrating the sabbats and then not again until 2017!), but in recent years I've been inspired to make it more often.

 Visit this post from Lammas 2014 to see my Cornish style pasty (it's not considered a genuine Cornish pasty unless it's made in Cornwall) and for links to recipes: https://livingseasonal.blogspot.com/2014/08/lammas.html